 It is best to visit Lemo in the morning.
 The light is more beautiful and the sun then illuminates the cliff, which is in the shadows later in the day.
 Few tourists during our visit.

-Sulawesi: the traditional houses of the country Toraja
+Sulawesi: the traditional houses of the Toraja country

 At the entrance of the site, there are traditional houses tongkonan, with this curved roof so graceful.
 But tradition does not prevent modernity.
 One of these toraja houses was flanked by a big satellite antenna for TV.